Skip to main content

 Concepts

-- Restoration of a production copy to a testing environment can often take a lot of time.
+• Time-consuming restoration: Restoring a production copy to a testing environment can also be a lengthy process.

-- The testing infrastructure has to be comparable to the production environment to have similar performance characteristics, which can be very expensive.
+• High infrastructure costs: The testing infrastructure must closely match the production environment to ensure similar performance characteristics, which can be expensive to maintain.

-The main method DATPROF Subset uses is to access the data via one central table in the Source database which is called the Start table.
-Other table content is extracted based upon Foreign Key relations with the Start table and, subsequently, across the Relational Integrity model.
+The core method DATPROF Subset uses to access data is through a central table in the Source database, called the Start table.
+Data from other tables is extracted based on Foreign Key relationships with the Start table, ensuring consistency across the Relational Integrity model.

 A small example.